MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall/security.md

 > [!div class="checklist"]
 > - Create a global Azure Firewall policy to govern the security posture across the global network environment.
 Assign the policy to all Azure Firewalls.
 > - Enable threat intelligence on Azure Firewall.
-> - Enable DNS Proxy and point the infrastructure DNS to Azure Firewall.
+> - Enable Domain Name System (DNS) Proxy and point the infrastructure DNS to Azure Firewall.
 > - Configure the user-defined routes (UDR) to force traffic to Azure Firewall.
 > - Validate any overlapping or missing peering in spoke networks.
 > - Leverage Security Partner Providers for third-party Security as a Service (SECaaS) Offerings.